FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Conclusions and Future Work

+This paper proposes a multimodal paradigm for transparent AI-generated image forensics that integrates detection, in-depth analysis, and extended discussions within a unified framework.
+To support this paradigm, we build FakeChain, a large-scale forensic reasoning dataset created through human-machine collaboration, and extend it into FakeInstruct, the first multimodal instruction-tuning dataset for image forensics with 2 million visual instructions.
+On this basis, we develop FakeScope, an expert large multimodal model that achieves superior performance in both closed-ended and open-ended forensic tasks, while showing strong generalization and robustness in the wild.
+Notably, FakeScope demonstrates zero-shot quantitative detection without explicit numerical supervision, suggesting an emergent capacity for probabilistic reasoning.

-This work not only presents a viable pathway toward transparent AI-generated image forensics, but also offers insights into the development of trustworthy AI risk management within the broader multimodal landscape.
-Moreover, the proposed model could serve as the source of generating cross-modal forensic information, which may further support the development of more reliable forensic systems.
-Notwithstanding the use of advanced models such as GPT-4V to distill forensic knowledge, it may still represent an early-stage effort in the evolving trajectory of large multimodal models.
-While some uncertainties remain, this study nonetheless demonstrates the effectiveness of multimodal information and the feasibility of forensic transparency.
-We intend to further explore the abilities of newly emerged LMMs and contribute model update to community.
-Looking ahead, future efforts may focus on enhancing the model's few-shot adaptability and dialectical reasoning capability for better robustness and explanatory power in more complex forensic contexts.
+More broadly, this work offers a practical path toward transparent and trustworthy AI-generated image forensics.
+Beyond accurate detection, FakeScope produces cross-modal forensic information, supporting explainable analysis.
+Our results also underscore the value of human-in-the-loop design and structured prompting for reliable knowledge distillation in LMMs.
+Although current progress still depends on advanced models such as GPT-4V and important uncertainties remain, the findings confirm the value of multimodal information for forensic transparency.
+Looking ahead, we intend to explore the abilities of newly emerged LMMs and contribute model updates to the community.
+Given the diminishing returns implied by scaling laws, future efforts may focus on enhancing few-shot adaptability and dialectical reasoning to boost robustness in more complex, unseen forensic scenarios. { }